The low-carb and ketogenic diets are popular among many people who are trying to lose weight quickly.

 Similarities Between Low-Carb and Keto Diets

-For many people, low-carb and and keto diets are interchangeable, says Natalia Groat, a registered dietitian with UW Medicine at Harborview Medical Center in Seattle.
+For many people, low-carb and keto diets are interchangeable, says Natalia Groat, a registered dietitian with UW Medicine at Harborview Medical Center in Seattle.
 The center is managed by UW Medicine, the formal brand name of the University of Washington’s health care system.

 Meal delivery services are available for both diets.
 There are an array of low-carb meal delivery services, offering ready-made or quick-prep meals for prices ranging from about $7 to up to $20 per meal.
 Top keto diet meal services may cost slightly more, ranging from roughly $9 to $22 per meal.

 As for the keto diet, research suggests it could be helpful in treating epilepsy.
 The classic ketogenic diet consists of a high-fat and low-protein and carbohydrate diet, with restricted calories and fluids, according to a study published in Frontiers in Neuroscience in 2019: “The CKD (classic keto diet) and its variants should be considered as an alternative for non-surgical pharmacoresistant patients (individuals who don’t respond to at least two anti-epileptic medications) with epilepsy, of any age.
 Each patient must have an individually designed diet; however, adult patients have more difficulty in maintaining the CKD.”
+This diet should only be used under the guidance of the registered dietitian nutritionist who specializes in epilepsy treatment and prevention.

 The keto diet is rated No. 37 in U.S. News’ rankings of Best Diets Overall.